Maximum matchings in regular graphs: Introduction

 \section{Introduction}

-Graphs considered in this paper may have multiple edges, but no loops.
+Graphs considered in this paper may have multi-edges, but no loops.
+A graph without multi-edges is called a {\em simple} graph.
 A {\em matching} $M$of a graph $G$ is a set of independent edges.
-A vertex is {\em covered} by a matching $M$ if it is incident with an edge of $M$.
-A vertex is {\em $M$-saturated} if it is covered by $M$, and {\em $M$-unsaturated} otherwise.
+A vertex is {\em $M$-saturated} if it is incident with an edge of $M$, and {\em $M$-unsaturated} otherwise.
 A matching $M$ is said to be {\em maximum} if for any other matching $M'$, $|M|\ge |M'|$.
 A matching $M$ is {\em perfect} if it covers all vertices of $G$.
 If $G$ has a perfect matching, the every maximum matching is a perfect matching.
 The maximum and minimum degrees of a graph $G$ are denoted by $\Delta(G)$ and $\delta(G)$, respectively.
+Mkrtchyan, Petrosyan and Vardanyan \cite{MPV10, MPV13} made the following conjecture.